JEETESH-SAWON/TEST_SELENIUM_PROJECT/README.txt

 pip install -r requirements.txt ----------- To install all required library

+ITS A WEB CRALAWER FOR AMAZON AND FLIPCART PRODUCT
+IT FETCH NAME PRICE MODEL_NO LINK WEBSIT OF PRODUCT AND PUT IT TO TWO DIFFERENT EXCEL SHEET ONE FOR AMAZON
+OTHER FOR FLIPCART

 Please give it more than one try coz some time (time-out error) occurred

 TO HIDE BROWSER SET BROWSER HEADLESS OPTION TO TRUE